-Management is responsible for the other information.
-The other information comprises the introductory and statistical sections but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.
-In connection with our audit of the financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
+Management is responsible for the other information included in the annual comprehensive financial report (ACFR).
+The other information comprises the introductory and statistical sections but does not include the basic financial statements and our auditor's report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.

+In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.